The Clash of Dragon and Tiger

 Zenkoji Temple

-Tokagushi Shrine is very famous within Japan, with a history purportedly spanning over 2,000 years.
+Tokakushi Shrine is very famous within Japan, with a history purportedly spanning over 2,000 years.
 Its deep mountain location has made it a prime spot for monks seeking to practice asceticism.
-The Tokagushi area is also one of the birthplaces of ninjas, and during the Warring States period, the Tokagushi ninjas played a significant role.
+The Togakushi area is also one of the birthplaces of ninjas, and during the Warring States period, the Togakushi ninjas played a significant role.

 Kawanakajima Battlefield Ruins